 One of the biggest names for Nvidia GPUs, EVGA has seven RTX 2070 models of varying names.
 The XC models deserve the most attention as they strike a good balance between price and features, though we did quite like the EVGA RTX 2070 Black card as you can see in our review.

-At the top, in terms of factory clocks, is the FTW3 model, which also carries the highest price of $620.
-Then there are four XC models of varying clockspeeds and prices, which all appear to use the same cooling setup except a few models have RGB lighting.
+At the top, in terms of factory clocks, is the FTW3 model then there are four XC models of varying clock speeds and prices, which all appear to use the same cooling setup except a few models have RGB lighting.
 Last are the Black and Gaming cards, both of which have reference clocks and no RGB lighting.
 The RTX 2070 Gaming is also a blower-style cooler, in case you want to stuff it in a smaller enclosure where the open-air coolers would be more problematic.

 The best Asus RTX 2070 deals

 Asus also has a good collection of RTX 2070 models, going for the lucky seven as well for now.
-There are three ROG Strix models, ranging from the slightly factory overclocked 8G Gaming (1650MHz) to the full throttle O8G Gaming (1845MHz).
+There are three ROG Strix models, ranging from the slightly factory overclocked 8G Gaming (1650MHz) to the full-throttle 8G Gaming (1845MHz).
 The Strix cards all sport a large cooler with three fans and should keep temperatures frosty.

 A step down from the Strix cards are the Dual models, which drop one fan and shrink the cooler length a bit, but they have a very wide 3-slot design.
 They're all still factory overclocked (from 1650MHz to 1740MHz on the O8G).
 The Turbo model fills out the list, with a blower-style cooler and also sporting the same mild factory overclock of 1650MHz.
-The Dual O8G appears to be the best deal, with prices starting around $510 if your PC can handle a triple-slot card.
+The Dual O8G appears to be the best deal if your PC can handle a triple-slot card.

 The best Gigabyte RTX 2070 deals